Roman Coins of Nisibisa mini-theme.

 (Autokrater Caesar Marcus Julius Philippus Sebastos)

-Nisibis sometimes distinguished the two Philips by having Philip face right and Philip II face left.
+Nisibis sometimes distinguished the two Philips by having Philip II face left and Philip face right (as above).

 Otacilia Severa, wife of Philip I (Marcus Julius Philippus), who reigned 244-249.